-If any conflict exists between the supplemental information that follows and the OCC guidance at 12 CFR Part 3, Appendix C, Section 32(c)(5), (c)(6), and (c)(7) and/or 32(b)(i) and (b)(ii) dated January 1, 2012, the latter shall control except to the extent the OCC guidance allows use of the Model Method (formerly referred to as Internal Model).
-The Model Method may not be used by banks organized under the laws of this state in calculating credit exposures arising from derivatives or securities financing transactions.
+If any conflict exists between the supplemental information that follows and the OCC guidance at 12 CFR 3.132, the latter shall control except to the extent the OCC guidance allows use of the Model Method (formerly referred to as Internal Model).
+The Model Method may not be used by mutual associations organized under the laws of this state in calculating credit exposures arising from derivatives or securities financing transactions.
+EAD is exposure at default.